 The National Federation of the Blind believes in investing in the future by supporting the college education of deserving legally blind students.
 Our state and national scholarship programs are the most generous in the country.
 We urge you to apply to both.

-State Scholarship (Allen-Sprinkle Memorial Gift)
+State Scholarships (Allen-Sprinkle Memorial Gift)

 Each year the National Federation of the Blind of West Virginia (NFBWV) awards a scholarship to a worthy blind individual who is pursuing or planning to pursue a full-time program of post-secondary study or training and is a resident of West Virginia.
 This award is known as the Allen-Sprinkle Memorial Gift.
 Both Sid Allen and Jack Sprinkle were long time leaders in the organized blind movement in West Virginia.
 The gift is One Thousand Dollars ($1,000.00), and the scholarship will be given at the annual banquet of the NFBWV State Convention.
 Click here to learn more about the Allen-Sprinkle Memorial Gift.
 All blind high school and college students are encouraged to apply!
 The application deadline is June 15.